Local Public Health Practice Opportunities

 Q: What sorts of questions are asked in the internship application?

 A: We ask you to tell us a bit about yourself – your skills, previous coursework, why you are interested in the particular internship(s) you selected, and what you would like to learn from the experience.
 We also require you to email us a copy of your up-to-date resume/ CV.
 Don’t wait until the last minute – there are a variety of internships to choose from this year!
-To see the list of questions, check out the 2nd page of this document click here.
+To see the list of questions, check out page 2 of this document here.

 Q: What are the internships like?
 Can I work from home?